Jani Tanska

-Jani Tanska (born 29 July 1988) is a retired Finnish professional footballer who played as a central defender.
+Jani Oskari Tanska (born 29 July 1988) is a retired Finnish professional footballer who played as a central defender.
 He was a product of MyPa youth academy and later spent three years with Charlton Athletic in 2004–2007.

 Career

 Club career

 Tanska made his Veikkausliiga debut with MyPa in 2004.
 He joined Norwegian side FC Lyn Oslo on loan for the 2006 season.
 Between 2008 and 2013, he played in Finland with KooTeePee, Jaro, VPS and TPS.